PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 06:29:59
+Last updated: 2024-04-06 06:30:32
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One